MechanicalRock/twitter-blurb-generator/module2/index.md

 Let’s quickly go over what we are doing here.

-- We are creating a new
+- We are creating a new textfield using the MUI library.

-for later
+- Applying specific styling to remove box shadow
+- Placing placeholder htext
+- Pass in the prop {{bioRef}}

+Next Step is to create our ChatGPTForm.
+This is where we will populate our textboxt and the rest of our input components.

+Create ```components/forms/ChatGptForm.ts```

 ```

 import { Stack } from "@mui/material";
 import { useRef } from "react";
 import { PostTextArea } from "../fields/PostTextArea";

 interface Props {
   blurbsGenerated: boolean;
   setBlurbsGenerated: (blurbsGenerated: boolean) => void;